rudolph64/project005_Power-BI/README.md

 # Sales Dashboard Project
-Sales Insights Data Analysis Project using Power BI
+Sales dashboard Project using Power BI

 Electronic Hardware company has HQ in Delhi and many branches across the country Tracking sales in dynamically growing market, wants an overall simple insight of all the branches across the country